se-uhd/llm-guidelines-website/guidelines/index.md

 ## Report Full Interaction Transcripts

+Reporting full interactions logs, that is all prompts and responses, is especially important when reporting a study targeting commercial SaaS solutions based on LLMs (e.g., ChatGPT) or novel tools that integrates LLMs via cloud APIs.
-This is important especially when reporting a study that uses a LLM that is used via a cloud API.
-Indeed, given that an cloud-based LLM service (e.g. ChatGPT v4) is an evolving system (minor upgrades of a major version are likely to be deployed frequently), reporting the prompts will not be enough for reproducibility.
+Indeed, given that commercial LLMs and LLM-based tools are evolving systems (minor upgrades of a major version are likely to be [deployed frequently](https://arxiv.org/abs/2307.09009)) and that they [behave non-deterministically](https://152334h.github.io/blog/non-determinism-in-gpt-4/) even with a temperature of 0.0, reporting the prompts and model versions alone will not be enough to enable reproducibility.

-If one uses an LLM locally, e.g. llama one could argue that restarting it always and always providing the same context might result in deterministic outcomes.
-However, this is not the case for all of the models (see [discussion about GPT 4](https://152334h.github.io/blog/non-determinism-in-gpt-4/)).
-%% Note: you could make a given model version deterministic by fixing all the decoding parameters (e.g. the seed that is used for generations, other params, like temperature, etc.).  %%
-Moreover, even if a specific *locally run* and *open* LLM might be deterministic, there is no guarantee that the specific version that was used in the study in the first place will be available for the long term.
+Even for models such as [Llama](https://www.llama.com/) that researchers can host and configure themselves, reaching complete determinism is challenging.
+While decoding strategies and parameters can be fixed (e.g. defining seeds, using deterministic decoding strategies, setting temperature to 0.0, etc.), non-determinism can also arise due to batching, input preprocessing, and floating point arithmetic on GPUs.

-Thus, for complete transparency a researcher, should also report the answers generated by the LLM.
+Thus, for complete transparency, a researcher should report the answers generated by the LLM or LLM-based tool.
 In this sense, the way a LLM has to be treated is similar to the way a human participant in an interview should be treated, because both the human and the LLM might provide different answers if presented with the same *questions* at different times.
 The difference is that, while for human participants conversations often cannot be reported due to confidentiality, LLM conversations can.

 ### Application